winter5un/Godot-TODO-List-Plugin/README.md

 Only .gd files are checked.

 Installation:

 1. Add to addons folder

-2.Activate in Project settings
+2. Activate in Project settings

-3.??Profit???
+3. ??Profit???